What's the Problem?

 We were in the top 10 worst communities in BC for fine particulates for 6 years in a row according to reports by the BC Lung Association.

-And BC government study of the Georgia Strait Air Zone showed that Courtenay was the only community of 13 that failed to meet Canada's annual standard for fine particulates.
+And in BC government reports on the Georgia Strait Air Zone, Courtenay is consistently one of the worst of 13 communities studied (in terms of fine particulates), and it consistently fails to meet Canada's standards for fine particulates.

 It is time to clean up our air.

 "In the winter months, it's really about what's coming out of your chimney.

 It's understanding the fact that there is no healthy level of air pollution.
 And exposure over time does impact chronic disease progression."

 PM2.5 refers to fine particles that are less than 2.5 microns in diameter.

 Generally, fine particles like PM2.5 are more harmful to health than larger particles because they can move deeper into the lungs and can pass into the bloodstream.
 For this reason, PM2.5 is linked to more serious health impacts than larger particles.

 How tiny is PM2.5?

 - A red blood cell is 4 times wider